hashicorp/hcp-terraform-operator/README.md

 ### Install beta version

-In this example, Helm will create a new namespace `tfc-operator-system` and install the Operator to it.
+In this example, Helm will create a new namespace `tfc-operator-system` and install the Operator into it.
 The Operator will watch 3 namespaces in the Kubernetes cluster: `white`, `blue`, and `red`.
 All other Helm values remain with their default values.

 ```
 helm install \